-Days are getting longer, snow is melting and you already feel the lightest breath of warm breeze on your face - spring is here.
-Summer holidays are looming, and so is Easter with its shopping.
+The sun shines more and more each day, flowers are in bloom and you already feel how hot it is getting - summer is here.
+Summer holidays are almost here, and you are in need of dire preparation.
 You can lift in spirits and let CreditLand experts do all the work!
-With the cards we've selected, you can start getting ready for your summer holidays right now - by summer you'll have enough miles and points to give yourself a nice little trip to wherever you want the most.
-We picked up the creme de la creme of travel rewards credit cards and made them compete against each other in the vicious fight of rewards and bonuses.
-Take a look at our candidates and see who won in the spring rewards race.
+With the cards we've selected, you can start getting ready for your summer holidays right now - by the due date you'll have enough miles and points to give yourself a nice little trip.

-Rewards Rate: 1.5x Miles per dollar on all purchases
+Rewards Rate: 2 Miles per dollar on every purchase, every day

 Foreign Transactions Fee: None